pnsaevik/fscacher/README.md

 `pip install semantic-fscacher`

-## Usage: simplemake
+## Command line usage

-Command line usage: `simplemake [opts] config.txt`, where `config.txt` is a configuration file containing a list of dependencies, and `opts` are optional parameters.
+Standard usage is `simplemake [opts] makefile.txt`, where `makefile.txt` contains a list of dependencies, and `opts` are optional parameters.
 Run `simplemake --help` for an overview.

-Each line in `config.txt` represents a single build step and has the following
+Each line in `makefile.txt` represents a single build step and has the following format:
-format:

 ```
 [varname = ] [!]modulename.funcname(arglist)  [modifier_list]
 ```

-The lines in `config.txt` are evaluated and executed in the order they appear.
+The lines in `makefile.txt` are evaluated and executed in the order they appear.

 `modulename.funcname` is the fully qualified name of the python function to be executed.
 If the name is preceeded by an exclamation sign `!`, the return value